In recent years, there has been an overhaul in terms of how forex is regulated in Canada.

 Forex regulations in Canada

-The IIROC is a relatively young regulatory body; it was founded in 2008; since then, only a handful of brokers have opted to be regulated by the IIROC and operate in Canada.
+The Canadian Investment Regulatory Organization (CIRO), originating from the merger of the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association (MDFA), is a new regulatory entity established in 2023.
+Since then, only a handful of brokers have opted to be regulated by the CIRO and operate in Canada.

 How to open a trading account in Canada